Traceable Black-box Watermarks for Federated Learning: Conclusion

 \section{Conclusion}

 We formalize the problem of injecting traceable black-box watermarks in FL.
-We propose \methodwospace, which creates a personalized, traceable watermarked model for each client. \method first constructs a personalized global model for each client via masked aggregation.
+Based on the problem, we propose \methodwospace, which creates a personalized, traceable watermarked model for each client. \method first constructs a personalized global model for each client via masked aggregation.
 Subsequently, the watermarking process is exclusively performed in the watermarking region of each model using a distinct watermark dataset.
 The personalized watermarked models are then sent back to each client for local training or deployment.
-Extensive experiments demonstrate the effectiveness of \method in various FL settings.
-Additionally, we conduct a comprehensive hyperparameter study of \methodwospace. {
+Extensive experiments demonstrate the effectiveness of \method across diverse FL settings.
+We further show that the parameters in the watermarking region are highly coupled with those in the main task region, making the watermarks robust against attacks.
+We also conduct a comprehensive hyperparameter study of \methodwospace.